Please review our May 2020 Social Gathering Guidelines as some things have temporarily changed or been suspended.

 - Teaching: Teaching from Lead Pastor Jeanine M Weintz or other area Pastors, teachers and lay leaders.
 We try to keep it real, relevant and engaging.

-- Jazzed Up Java: Coffee, tea, hot chocolate (with those yummy little marshmallows).
+- Jazzed Up Java: (Update May 29, 20: Coffee has been temporarily suspended per our Social Gathering Guidelines.
+Kindly bring your own).
+Coffee, tea, hot chocolate (with those yummy little marshmallows).
 We have the "real deal" half and half creamer and whipped cream, too.

-- Terrific Treats: We serve some sort of goodies each week, oftentimes home-baked by some of our amazing members.
+- Terrific Treats: (Update May 29, 20.
+Donuts and all shared treats have been temporarily suspended per the Social Gathering Guidelines.
+Kindly bring your own if you desire.
+Apple cider donuts will be available for purchase in the market when available).
+We serve some sort of goodies each week, oftentimes home-baked by some of our amazing members.
 Church folk make the best desserts!

 - Keep-Up Kids: Well, we're working on that.
-We do not have a nursery, sorry, but kids are always welcome.
+We do not have a nursery, however kids are always welcome.
 We love having those little wonders join us.
-Watch our website.
-We are working on developing a VBS program for the summer of 2018.

 Afraid lightening will strike if you walk inside a church?